 Now I'm ready to start marking the fabric for the pleats and spacing.

 TO DETERMINE YOUR PLEATS USE THE PLEAT CALCULATOR (click on tap, at top right "sewing calulators", a drop down window will appear and click on "Pleat calculator for curtains").

 Why didn't I use?
 Typically your fabric should be 2 1/2 times the width of your window space.
 I did not have this amount, so I needed to "make" my fabric work.

 Pinch pleated curtains has alternating sections of a: space/pleat/space/pleat/space, etc. A curtain can start with a space or a pleat.
 In the photo above the curtain starts/ends with a pleat.
 I wanted to start with a space on each end.

-My fabric is 54" wide and inside window measurement is 30".
+My fabric is 54" wide ( after finishing with seams) and inside window measurement is 30".

 To determine Pleats: take 54" - 30" (inside window measurement) = 24", which leaves me 24" for making pleats.

 To determine Spaces: 54" - 24" (pleats) = 30", which leaves 30" to make the spaces.

 S0 24" of the 54" wide curtain is for making pleats, the remaining 30" of the 54" curtain width is for the spaces.
 24 + 30 = 54" after curtain is finished (seams made).
 I wanted 7 pleats per curtain.

 24" (for pleats) ÷ 7 (# of pleats I wanted) = 3".
 Each pleat would be 3" wide.
 30" (for spaces) ÷ 8 (# of spaces in the curtain) = 3.75"